Sermons

 19 April 2020

-Over the Easter period I spoke at length about the effects of the Pandemic and its effects on us particularly the isolation that has been placed on us as we quarantine ourselves to try and stop the spread.
-So I thought I would perhaps focus on something else.
-But when I read the Gospel reading… Read more
+Over the Easter period I spoke at length about the effects of the Pandemic and its effects on us particularly the isolation that has been placed on us as we… Read more

 Year A – Easter Sunday – Fear and Joy